Lake Heron – at 6.3 sq kms the largest of the Ashburton Lakes

 Lake Heron Map (scroll down).

-Lake Heron is the largest of the Ashburton lakes covering 6.3 sq kms.
-The distance around the shoreline is 19 kms.
+Lake Heron is the largest of the Ashburton lakes covering 6.3 square km.
+The distance around the shoreline is 19 km.
 The average depth is about 35m.
 The lake was named by early pioneer T.H.
 Potts after the white herons that he found on the lake.
 The Maori name is Oturoto.

 It is shaped like a letter Y and sits in a valley between the Taylor Range and Wild Man’s Brother Range.
 Mellish Stream and the Swin River flow into Lake Heron.
 While the outlet is Lake Stream at the northern end, which is a tributary of the Rakaia River.
 There is good fishing access along the lower part of the western shoreline from the road.
 A four-wheel-drive is very useful for reaching the shoreline around the southern end of the lake.

-As with the other Ashburton lakes the fishing season opens from the first Saturday in November to April 30.
+As with the other Ashburton lakes, the fishing season opens on the first Saturday in November to April 30.
 There is no winter extension for Lake Heron.
-Fly, spinning, and bait fishing are all permitted at Lake Heron.
+Fly, spinning, and bait fishing is all permitted at Lake Heron.

 Kayak fishing popular but beware of strong winds

 One must be very careful of the strong nor’west wind which can make the lake very rough very quickly.
 If taking a dinghy be prepared not to use it if conditions are marginal.
 In recent years fishing from kayaks has gained in popularity.
 Although you could walk around Lake Heron in a day, that would be 19 km or so, and would take you all day.
 A dinghy or kayak permits fairly easy access to water that could otherwise not easily be reached.